Our values and mission

 The influence of the property industry can be utilised to promote and encourage best practice within our sector and encourage working with partners and members to create a more diverse and inclusive working world.

-However, this balance is not being sustained all the way to board level, and it was suggested that parenthood is often the point at which women's ascent through the ranks tends to stall.
+However, this balance is not being sustained all the way to board level, and it was suggested that parenthood is often the point at which women's ascent though the ranks tends to stall.

 4. The importance of indoor environmental quality on wellbeing – Health and wellbeing within buildings has become one of the most important elements of sustainable design and construction.
 Buildings should not only be energy efficient.
 They should have positive health impacts on the people that use the building and contribute to a holistically sustainable environment.